Understanding Credit Notes in New Ledger

 How does a Credit Note appear in the system?

 A bill with a credit note will display a Paid status.
 If the bill has been fully credited, the amount due will be 0.
-If it has been partially credited, the remaining amount will continue to be payable and will be seen in amount due.
+If it has been partially credited, the remaining amount will continue to be payable and will be seen in the amount due.

 Here is an example of a Bill before and after a credit note (in the case of a full credit note).